DevOpsHiveHQ/kubech/README.md

 ## Features
 - Each shell/terminal will have its own context (K8s cluster) or namespace!
 - Easy to use!
 Just source it in your favorite shell.
-- No aliases, no extra customizations, it doesn't matter if you work with 1 or 100 K8s clusters!
+- It works out of the box!
+No aliases, no extra customizations, it doesn't matter if you work with 1 or 100 K8s clusters!
 - It still can be used along with other tools like `kubectx/kubens`.
 - It doesn't change anything in `~/.kube/config` file.
 So it works perfectly with static and dynamic kube config files.
+- It supports extra kubectl config (in addition to `~/.kube/config`).
 - It supports autocomplete for contexts and namespaces.

 ## Install